Reliability Growth Modelling in an EXCEL Spreadsheet Guidebook Shows How to Use CROW/AMSAA Method to Trend Reliability

 These reliability improvement plots apply to any situation since they measure the rate of failure happening and do not reflect what is suffering the failures.
 You can use them to measure safety performance, quality system non-compliance, or any process, system or thing where a failure is identifiable.
 A Crow/AMSAA or Duane plot makes an excellent reliability key performance indicator (KPI).
 With such a plot you can clearly see if your reliability improvement effort is paying off, or if you need to do something else to fix your problems.

-Reliability Growth Curve Plotting with Excel Spreadsheet Guidebook (Uses an MS Excel Spreadsheet for modelling reliability growth from past failure history)
+Reliability Growth Charting with Excel Spreadsheet Guidebook (Uses an MS Excel Spreadsheet for modelling reliability growth from past event history)

 You can read the introductory pages to the MS Excel reliability improvement graph plotting guidebook by clicking on the link below.
 With the guidebook you also receive for free three (3) white papers explaining the Duane-Crow/AMSAA method of tracking reliability growth.